jokke-ilujo/ciming/README.rst

 GIMinG Architecture Design
 ==========================

-The design of GIMinG is to provide service with REsTFul API for multitenant operations.
+The design of GIMinG is to provide service with RESTful API for multitenant operations.
 Also CLI client is provided by the project to interface with the API.